-2.2.12 automobile: An automobile is a motor vehicle other than a motorcycle or utility vehicle consisting of a transport device designed for carrying ten or fewer persons.
+2.2.12 automobile: An automobile is a motor vehicle other than a motorcycle, utility vehicle or low speed vehicle consisting of a transport device typically designed for carrying eight or fewer persons.
 Automobiles may be classified by size or weight, or both.
 Size classification is based on wheelbase.
 Weight classification is based on curb weight, the weight of an automobile with standard equipment and a full complement of fuel and other fluids, but with no load of persons or property.
-Before classification wheelbase should be rounded to the nearest inch and curb weight should be rounded to the nearest 100 pounds.
+Before classification, wheelbase should be rounded to the nearest inch and curb weight should be rounded to the nearest 100 pounds.